telerik/maui-docs/controls/chart/series/cartesian/scatter-area-series.md

 ## Customization Example

-You can further customize the Scatter Area Series:
+You can further customize the ScatterArea Series:

 ```C#
 	var series = new ScatterAreaSeries